Tap dance: History

-Tap dance is an American dance form with roots that go back 300 years to Irish and West African musical and step dance traditions, which themselves have medieval and ancient roots.
-During the 17th – 19th centuries, it was primarily developed from European step dance forms, such as jigs and clogs.
-These dances were brought to the American continent by immigrants and eventually grew to incorporate African rhythms and styles.
-These fused and evolved into a form of dance called "jigging", which was taken up by minstrel show dancers in the 1800s.
+Tap dance is an American dance form with roots to Central African, West African, and Western European musical and step dance traditions.
+During the 17th – 19th centuries, it developed from the blending of the Central African djouba, and the Irish jig and the Welsh clog, that were brought to the North American continent by immigrants.
+These fused and evolved into a form of dance called "jigging", which was taken up by both black and white minstrel show dancers in the 1800s.
 Tap dance then became a popular stage entertainment.

 As minstrel shows began to decline in popularity, tap dance moved to the increasingly popular Vaudeville stage.
-Due to Vaudeville's unspoken "two-colored rule", which forbade blacks to perform solo, many Vaudeville tap acts were duets.
+Due to Vaudeville's unspoken "two-colored rule", which forbade black people from performing solo, many Vaudeville tap acts were duets.
 One such duo was "Buck and Bubbles," which consisted of John "Bubbles" Sublett tap dancing and Ford "Buck" Washington playing a piano.
 The duo performed a "Class Act", a routine in which the performers wore tuxedos, effectively distinguishing them from the older minstrel show concept of tap dancers as "grinning-and-dancing clowns."

 Another notable figure during this period is Bill "Bojangles" Robinson, a protégé of Alice Whitman of The Whitman Sisters around 1904 (then known as "Willie Robinson").
 Well versed in both Buck and Wing dancing and Irish Step dancing, Robinson joined the Vaudeville circuit in 1902 in a duo with George W. Cooper.
 The act quickly became famous, headlining events across the country, and touring England as well.
 In 1908, the partnership ended and Robinson began dancing solo, which was extremely rare for a black man at that time.
 Despite this, he had tremendous success and soon became a world-famous celebrity.
 He went on to have a leading role in many films, notably in the Shirley Temple franchise.